-The provision of information to students by the provider

-Quality Code - Sector-Agreed Principle

-Sector-Agreed Principle 9:

-Recruiting, selecting and admitting students
+Requirement 4: The provision of information to students by the provider.
+Quality Code - Sector-Agreed Principle Key Practices Sector-Agreed Principle 9: Recruiting, selecting and admitting students.
 Providers operate recruitment, selection and admissions processes that are transparent, fair and inclusive.
-Providers maintain and publish accurate, relevant and accessible information about their provision, enabling students to make informed choices about their studies and future aspirations.

-a Policies and procedures for application, recruitment, selection and admission to programmes are reliable, fair, transparent and accessible, including processes for the recognition of prior learning.
-Similar and proportionate arrangements are in place for modules and other units of study.

-- b Providers offer information that supports prospective students, and their advisors for recruitment and widening access purposes, in making informed decisions.
-Providers meet their legal and regulatory obligations in relation to the information presented about themselves and their provision or any changes they make to programmes and modules. - c Staff, student representatives and external partners engaged in the delivery of recruitment, selection, admissions and widening access processes are appropriately trained and resourced. - d All teams involved in the application, selection and admissions processes ensure information about the applicant journey is consistent and clear.
+Providers maintain and publish accurate, relevant and accessible information about their provision, enabling students to make informed choices about their studies and future aspirations. a Policies and procedures for application, recruitment, selection and admission to programmes are reliable, fair, transparent and accessible, including processes for the recognition of prior learning.
+Similar and proportionate arrangements are in place for modules and other units of study. b Providers offer information that supports prospective students, and their advisors for recruitment and widening access purposes, in making informed decisions.
+Providers meet their legal and regulatory obligations in relation to the information presented about themselves and their provision or any changes they make to programmes and modules. c Staff, student representatives and external partners engaged in the delivery of recruitment, selection, admissions and widening access processes are appropriately trained and resourced.

+1 d All teams involved in the application, selection and admissions processes ensure information about the applicant journey is consistent and clear.
 Specific elements of the selection process are clearly defined and any programme or module changes that can impact decision making are communicated swiftly and consistently to enable all parties to exercise informed choice.

-Sector-Agreed Principle 10: Supporting students to achieve their potential
+Sector-Agreed Principle 10: Supporting students to achieve their potential.
 Providers facilitate a framework of support for students that enables them to have a high-quality learning experience and achieve their potential as they progress in their studies.
-The support structure scaffolds the academic, personal and professional learning journey, enabling students to recognise and articulate their progress and achievements.

-- a Accessible, relevant, accurate and timely information is offered to students and the staff supporting them throughout the learning journey about the provider, programme of study, wider opportunities for development and availability of support services. - b All students are supported at key transition points throughout their journey, with their specific needs and requirements met and their pathways into learning recognised. - c Students and staff are aware of the ongoing academic, professional and pastoral services and activities available, and students are encouraged to access these opportunities and support throughout their learning journey. - d Staff are appropriately qualified, trained and supported to deliver high-quality learning and support for all students, particularly those with complementing their formal studies.
+The support structure scaffolds the academic, personal and professional learning journey, enabling students to recognise and articulate their progress and achievements. a b c d Accessible, relevant, accurate and timely information is offered to students and the staff supporting them throughout the learning journey about the provider, programme of study, wider opportunities for development and availability of support services.
+All students are supported at key transition points throughout their journey, with their specific needs and requirements met and their pathways into learning recognised.
+Students and staff are aware of the ongoing academic, professional and pastoral services and activities available, and students are encouraged to access these opportunities and support throughout their learning journey.
+Staff are appropriately qualified, trained and supported to deliver high-quality learning and support for all students, particularly those with specific needs and requirements. е Students and staff recognise that activities offered outside the formal curriculum are beneficial for promoting students' sense of belonging, as well as providing opportunities to broaden their skills and achievements, complementing their formal studies.
+Sector-Agreed Principle 12: Operating concerns, complaints and appeals processes. а Policies and processes for concerns, complaints and appeals are accessible, robust and inclusive, and enable early resolution wherever possible and include information relating to Providers operate processes for complaints and appeals that are robust, fair, transparent and accessible, and clearly articulated to staff and students.
+Policies and processes for concerns, complaints and appeals are regularly reviewed b recruitment, selection and admission.
+Concerns, complaints and appeals policies and procedures, including information about them, are clear and transparent to students, those advising them and those implementing the processes.
+Formal and informal stages of the processes are clearly articulated. and the outcomes are used to support the enhancement of provision and the student experience. С Providers meet (where applicable) the national and international requirements of external bodies with responsibility for hearing or overseeing concerns and complaints.

-specific needs and requirements.

-е Students and staff recognise that activities

-offered outside the formal curriculum are

-beneficial for promoting students' sense of

-belonging, as well as providing opportunities to

-broaden their skills and achievements,

-Sector-Agreed Principle 12: Operating concerns, complaints and appeals processes

-Providers operate processes for complaints and appeals that are robust, fair, transparent and accessible, and clearly articulated to staff and students.
-Policies and processes for concerns, complaints and appeals are regularly reviewed and the outcomes are used to support the enhancement of provision and the student experience.